officialgazette/big-picture/README.md

 [The source code for the publication configuration server can be found here](https://github.com/officialgazette/publication-configurator-server)

 ### The generic domain
 The artifacts of the generic domain are not discussed in detail here, as neither open source components nor significant technical implementations are to be documented.
 One exception is the API for the SAP connection.
-Further information on this can be found at XXXX
+Further information can be found under https://www.re-launch.ch/sap-integration.

-### The Standards
+### The Standard
-The “standards” affects most of the domains described; it can be regarded as the glue between all the subdomains described.
+The standard affects most of the domains described, it can be regarded as the glue between most of the subdomains described.
+In particular, the following aspects are covered
+* A general scheme describes the basic structure of a publication
+* The terms catalog describes all possible terms of a publication
+* The publication type configuration describes the tenant-specific characteristics of a publication type

-## The available Artifacts
+## Which artifacts are available in the present repositories?
 Various open source artifacts are available in the present repositories.
 The following illustration shows how these are connected in functional and technical aspects.

 [Publication standard](https://github.com/officialgazette/publication-standard).